Overview

 As you work through your lessons, click the Complete and Continue button to mark the current lesson as complete and automatically move on to the next one.

-Once a lesson is marked complete:
+When a lesson is marked complete:

-• You’ll see a checkmark next to it.
+A checkmark appears next to it.

-• Your overall course progress percentage will increase.
+Your overall Course progress percentage increases.

-• You can revisit completed lessons anytime by selecting them from the sidebar.
+You can revisit completed lessons anytime by selecting them from the sidebar.

 Resetting Your Progress